aquafir/ACE.BaseMod/Samples/CustomSpells/Readme.md

+`/listset` is added as a command to list the set tiers/spells of the last appraised item.

 The below updates the `Adepts` `EquipmentSet` to have two tiers (@ 3/4 equipped) with the shown spells.
 It also creates a fake set that can be used with the key "999".

 ```json